 How did I get here though?
 People that run or bike crazy miles don't just wake up one day and say "I'm going to bike 100 miles or run an ultra marathon" The truth is a lot of endurance athletes are former addicts or have had a tragic moment in their life.
 Running or cycling crazy miles takes them to a place that they know all to well.

 I'm not sharing this so people feel bad for me or because I need hug.
 The paragraph above explains why I like to beat my body up.
-I love the pain of running mile after mile, I love the challenge that a 50k brings.
-I love that I want to run a 50k and a 50 mile race after the 50k.
+I love the pain of running mile after mile, I love the challenge that a 50 mile race brings.
+I love that I want to run a 50 mile race.
 I need to prove to myself that I'm alive, I need to feel pain.
 I have felt a lot of pain and a lot of it hasn't brought me happiness.
 I feel pain when I run or ride a bike for hours on end but as I'm doing so I'm thinking, crying and smiling.
 I don't know why I'm here, I don't know what my purpose is, but I do know that the pain of running and cycling has made me a better person.
 I will have a lot more pain in my life and I pray that I can get out and run or ride my bike to deal with the pain that has yet to come.
 If I didn't have endurance sports I don't know where I would be.